dart-archive/www.dartlang.org/src/site/tools/observatory/cpu-profile.markdown

 None
 : Hides all tags.
 The functions are displayed from most CPU intensive to least.

+## Stubs

+### InlineCacheStub / SubtypeTestCacheStub

+The first time a function is run, it is compiled without optimizations.
+Each call site or type test has a cache that remembers the results of method lookup or type tests for the concrete classes actually encountered.
+This avoids repeated lookups and collects type feedback for the optimizing compiler.
+If these stubs are high on your profile, your program is spending a lot of time in unoptimized code.
+This could be because your program executes a lot of different code with a low frequency that doesn’t trigger optimization.
+Or it could be because something about your program caused the optimizing compiler to bail out (try --trace_deoptimization).

 {% include observatory_new_fyi.html %}

 {% include observatory_footer.html %}